TrevorThomp/lab-02/README.md

 ### Feature #3: Style the Application

-Number and name of feature: Feature #2:  Styling
+Number and name of feature: Feature #3:  Style the Application

 Estimate of time needed to complete: 30 minutes